 Most common causes of extended Kodi buffering.

-Use a VPN to Stop ISP Throttling and Fix Kodi Buffering
+Stop ISP Throttling and Fix Kodi Buffering, With a VPN

 One of the biggest causes of Kodi video buffering issues is ISP throttling.
 It’s also one of the most frightening, as there doesn’t seem to be an easy fix you can implement in your spare time.
 Fortunately, virtual private networks are an elegant way to bypass speed limits imposed by local service providers.
 VPNs are fast installs, and in most cases they fix the buffering and throttling problems instantly.